squaresapp/rawjs/readme.md

 ## Why Not Use Hut?

 - **React / Vue have stronger ecosystems**.
-But for a 2.3KB library that does very little, does an "ecosystem" really matter that much?
+But for a battle-tested 2.3KB library that's not doing very much, how important really is an ecosystem?
 - No mobile-native UI (React Native) equivalent.
 If someone wants to make a Hut backend for NativeScript, send me a Tweet.

 ## Installation